Hardware-Software Co-Design Workflow for SoC Platforms

 If you have an Embedded Coder license, you can automatically generate the software interface model and host interface script, generate embedded code from it, and build and run the executable on the Linux® kernel on the ARM® processor.
 The generated embedded software includes AXI driver code generated from the AXI driver blocks that controls the HDL IP core.

 If you do not have an Embedded Coder license or Simulink license, you can write the embedded software and manually build it for the ARM processor.
-See Generate Host Interface Script to Probe and Rapidly Prototype HDL IP Core
+See Generate and Manage Host Interface Scripts

 The following diagram shows the difference between the original model and the software interface model.